Convergences, Divergences & Affinities

 Beyond Jazz: Plink, Plonk and Scratch

-The emergence of Free Music in London
+The emergence of Free Improvisation in London

 How did Free Improvisation, aka Free Music emerge?
 And how has this most arcane of musical forms survived so long and gained such loyal adherents?
 Trevor Barre seeks to answer these questions in Beyond Jazz, the first book solely devoted to the so-called ‘First Generation’ of Free improvisers.